 Welcome subscribers!

-No state in our Union currently requires learning to [a] cultivate empathy or [b] about the Universal Declaration of Human Rights in their state’s academic standards for grades K-12.
-Consider proposing1 the CARE Education model legislation in your state.
+No state in our Union currently requires learning [a] how to cultivate empathy or [b] about the Universal Declaration of Human Rights in their state’s academic standards for grades K-12.
+Volunteer today at www.empathysurplus.com.

 Why is framing so important?